KI7MT/wspr-analytics/README.md

 ## Base Tool Requirements

-You must have Python, Java, PySpark/Spark available from the command line.
+You must have Python, Java, PySpark / Spark (Scala) and SBT available from the command line.

 - Java openjdk version 1.8.0_275 or later
-- Python 3.7 oir 3.8, PyArrow hsa some issues with 3.9
+- Python 3.7 or 3.8, PyArrow has issues with 3.9 at present
 - PySpark from PyPi
 - Apache Arrow 2.0+
-- Scala 2.12.12
+- Scala 2.12.12 - patch version 10,11,12,13 also work with Spark 3.0.1 / 3.1.1
 - Spark 3.0.1
-- PostgreSQL Database (local, remote, Docker, etc)
+- PostgreSQL Database (local, remote, Docker, Vagrant, etc)
+- Optional ClickHouse High Perormance Database

 >IMPORTANT: The Spark / Scala combinations are version sensitive.
 Check the [Spark][] download page for recommended version combinaitons if you deviate from what is listed here.